n3-charts/line-chart/README.md

 ### Contributing
 You're welcome to submit issues and PRs.
 However, please make sure :

-- to link a plunker with your issue ([here's one to start from](http://plnkr.co/edit/2hqP1VfrsmrYydezW35G?p=preview))
+- to link a CodePen/Plunker/JSFiddle with your issue (you can generate CodePens from the [examples page][5], clickhover any example and a link will appear in the example's top right corner)
-- to add tests to your pull requests
+- to add tests to your pull requests (otherwise, a [ruthless admin will inevitably close your pull request][6])

 ### Testing